 - You really should take the time to verify your backup.
 I trust CCC with my data, but do I trust that I asked it to copy the right items?
-Did my source volume have a filesystem problem that went unnoticed?
+Did my destination disk turn out to be a lemon?

 - Establish a backup regimen to a primary backup volume.
 Test your backups regularly.